 6. Take advantage of direct deposit

-Because they have a guarantee that you’ll be depositing money, many banks will waive fees if you have your paycheck automatically deposited into your checking or savings account.
+Because they have a guarantee that you’ll be depositing money, many banks will waive fees if you have your paycheck automatically deposited into your checking accounts or savings account.
 This and many banking perks aren’t always automatic, though.
 If you currently have direct deposit but aren’t enjoying free checking, call your bank and ask for it.
 It may be a case of setting up your account a certain way.

-Used together, all of these relatively simple steps can mean big savings over time.
+Used together, all of these relatively simple steps can mean significant savings over time.
 If you take advantage of all the perks your bank has to offer, you can realistically pay no fees and collect interest.